NOAA-PSL/score-db/README.md

         }
     }
 ```
+Values which can be null or not provided: elevation_unit, forecast_hour, ensemble_member

 Note: for a successful PUT call, the experiment, region, and metric type referenced in the body must already be registered.